Exterior of The Line

 Google Maps

 Alpine Blossom and Gift Shoppe was once located at 213 North Bendigo Boulevard in North Bend, Washington.
-It’s about a block north of Twede’s Cafe which was the Double R Diner exterior (and a few interior scenes in the Pilot, Fire Walk With Me, and Season 3).
+It’s about a block north of Twede’s Cafe which was the Double R Diner exterior (and a few interior scenes in the Pilot, Twin Peaks: Fire Walk With Me, and Season 3).

 Joanne Ricter and Frank Silva in the Alpine Blossom and Gift Shoppe

-Joanne Richter owned and operated this local flower and gift shop beginning in 1979.
 Long time Twin Peaks fan and original Bookhouse Boy Travis Blue shared this image from the day he took Frank Silva, who played Killer BOB, to the store.

 Frank Silva visiting Alpine Blossom and Gift Shoppe